Contact Us

 Maintenance

-Keep Vents Clear.
-It is best to place your computer in a well-ventilated area with at least an inch of space on all sides to ensure proper airflow.
+It is best to place your computer in a well ventilated area with at least an inch of space on all sides to ensure proper airflow.
 Avoid placing items or clothing on top or against your computer.
-Blocked vents can quickly lead to hot components.
+Blocked vents can quickly lead to hot components, and heat is the arch nemesis of gaming PCs.

-Remove Dust.
 It’s highly recommended that you keep your PC as dust free as possible.
+Blowing out the fans and vents on your PC once a month with canned air is generally a very simple and cost effective way of keeping your PC clean and dust free.
 Remember, extra heat can hurt your computer’s overall performance and longevity.

 Note: If you are unsure of how to drain your Iron Tundra Custom Liquid Cooling please do not hesitate to give us a call at